 Ginga is a toolkit designed for building viewers for scientific image data in Python, visualizing 2D pixel data in numpy arrays.
-The Ginga toolkit can view astronomical data such as contained in files based on the FITS (Flexible Image Transport System) file format.
+By default the Ginga toolkit can view standard RGB(A) type images as well as astronomical data such as contained in files based on the FITS (Flexible Image Transport System) file format.
+The viewer is easily extended to handle additional formats, so long as the data can be accessed as numpy arrays.

-The Ginga toolkit is written and maintained by software engineers at the Subaru Telescope, National Astronomical Observatory of Japan.
+The Ginga toolkit is written and maintained by software engineers at the Subaru Telescope, National Astronomical Observatory of Japan, and the Space Telescope Science Institute.
 The code is released as open-source under a BSD license and maintained at http://ejeschke.github.io/ginga/